Croden1999/IMCUnlock-Mod/README.md

 3) Open IMCUnlock, accept the agreement, and then choose the option that suits you:

    - [1] "100MB ux0 partition" - creates a ~100MB imc partition, requires formatting it via settings or safemode.

+   - [2] "143MB ux0 partition" - creates a ~143MB imc partition, requires formatting it via settings or safemode.

-   - [2] "Hybrid ur0-pd0 and 2.5GB ux0" - ur0 becomes imc, makes pd0 and ur0 share the same data region (pd0 = ur0).
+   - [3] "Hybrid ur0-pd0 and 2.5GB ux0" - ur0 becomes imc, makes pd0 and ur0 share the same data region (pd0 = ur0).

-   - [3] "2.4GB ux0 partition" - a ~2.4GB imc partition with 150MB ur0, requires formatting it via settings or safemode.
+   - [4] "2.4GB ux0 partition" - a ~2.4GB imc partition with 150MB ur0, requires formatting it via settings or safemode.

-   - [4] "2.3GB ux0 partition" - a ~2.3GB imc partition with 200MB ur0, requires formatting it via settings or safemode.
+   - [5] "2.3GB ux0 partition" - a ~2.3GB imc partition with 200MB ur0, requires formatting it via settings or safemode.

-   - [5] "2GB ux0 partition" - a ~2GB imc partition with 500MB ur0, requires formatting it via settings or safemode.
+   - [6] "2GB ux0 partition" - a ~2GB imc partition with 500MB ur0, requires formatting it via settings or safemode.

-   - [6] "1.5GB ux0 partition" - a ~1.5GB imc partition with 1GB ur0, requires formatting it via settings or safemode.
+   - [7] "1.5GB ux0 partition" - a ~1.5GB imc partition with 1GB ur0, requires formatting it via settings or safemode.

+   - [8] "0.5GB ux0 partition" - a ~0.5GB imc partition with 2GB ur0, requires formatting it via settings or safemode.

-   - [7] "Default 2xxx storage configuration" - a ~1GB imc partition with 1.5GB ur0, requires formatting imc via settings or safemode.
+   - [9] "Default 2xxx storage configuration" - a ~1GB imc partition with 1.5GB ur0, requires formatting imc via settings or safemode.

-   - [8] "Default 1xxx storage configuration" - no imc, 2.5GB ur0, select ONLY with a memory card inserted.
+   - [10] "Default 1xxx storage configuration" - no imc, 2.5GB ur0, select ONLY with a memory card inserted.

-   - [9] "Dump/Flash the user partition table" - Creates/Flashes a partition table, to use with /pc/mbrtool.
+   - [11] "Dump/Flash the user partition table" - Creates/Flashes a partition table, to use with /pc/mbrtool.

 4) After flashing reboot and format the new partition(s).
 ![ref1](https://github.com/SKGleba/IMCUnlock/raw/master/ss/fmenu.jpg)